tmjv/spring-native-example/docs/GUIDE.md

 # Building your first Spring Native Application

-The [Spring Native 0.91 is released](https://spring.io/blog/2021/03/11/announcing-spring-native-beta), it is great news for Spring developers.
+The [Spring Native beta is released](https://spring.io/blog/2021/03/11/announcing-spring-native-beta), it is great news for Spring developers.
 Quarkus got GraalVM native image and Kubernetes support since it was born, and Micronaunt and Oracle Helidon also added GraalVM support for a long time.

 As explained in the [GraalVM introduction page](https://www.graalvm.org/docs/introduction/), *GraalVM is a high-performance JDK distribution designed to accelerate  the execution of applications written in Java and other JVM languages  along with support for JavaScript, Ruby, Python, and a number of other  popular languages.
 GraalVM’s polyglot capabilities make it possible to mix multiple  programming languages in a single application while eliminating foreign  language call costs.*